mre/endler.dev/content/2025/how-to-review-code/index.md

 Ask questions, which can lead to better designs.
 Only add comments that you yourself would be happy to receive.

-## If possible, try to run the code
+## If Possible, Try To Run The Code

 Missing things becomes very easy when you look at a lot of code for a long time.
 Having a local copy of the code that I can play with helps me a lot.